Vasco da Gama Pillar, Malindi

 Vasco da Gama first visited Malindi from 15 to 24 April 1498.
-He was well received by the sultan of Malindi and was provided with food, fresh water and a pilot to take the fleet across the Indian Ocean to 'Calicut' (modern-day Kozhikode).
+He was well received by the sultan of Malindi and was provided with food, fresh water and a pilot to take the fleet across the Indian Ocean to "Calicut" (modern-day Kozhikode).
 During the voyage, the explorer was allowed to erect a padrão, which included a cross made of Portuguese limestone bearing the coat of arms of Portugal.
 Most historians suggest that this happened on his return from India in 1499.
-However, Gaspar Correia, who was one of the earliest sixteenth-century chroniclers, suggests the cross was erected at the end of Vasco da Gama's first visit to Malindi.
+However, Gaspar Correia, who was one of the earliest sixteenth-century chroniclers, suggests that the cross was erected at the end of Vasco da Gama's first visit to Malindi.
 Either way, Corrêa provides the most detailed account of the erection of the padrão.
-Corrêa suggests the padrão was originally located on a hill 'above the port on the left hand side of the city, a place that was very conspicuous, so that the column could be seen from all the sea,' (outeiro que hauia sobre o porto á parte da mão esquerda da cidade, lugar muy vistoso, que de todo. o mar se via a coluna).
+Corrêa suggests that the padrão was originally located on a hill "above the port on the left hand side of the city, a place that was very conspicuous, so that the column could be seen from all the sea" (outeiro que hauia sobre o porto á parte da mão esquerda da cidade, lugar muy vistoso, que de todo. o mar se via a coluna).

 However, the erection of a Christian cross caused discontent among the Sultan's neighbours, obliging him to take it down and put it in store.